 Where can I find Certificate of Analysis documentation for bacteriostatic water lots?

-BAC Water Depot provides per-lot Certificates of Analysis documenting sterility per USP <71>, endotoxin levels below 0.5 EU/mL per USP <85>, benzyl alcohol content, pH, and particulate matter for each production lot.
-Certificates are available for download from the knowledge base using the lot number printed on the vial label.
+BAC Water Depot provides per-lot Certificates of Analysis documenting sterility per USP <71>, endotoxin below 0.5 EU/mL per USP <85>, benzyl alcohol content, pH, and particulate matter for each production lot.
+Certificates download from the knowledge base using the lot number printed on the vial label.
 Institutional procurement teams can request advance CoA review before placing bulk orders to verify compliance with internal specifications and FDA 21 CFR 809.10 requirements for research-use reagents.

 About BAC Water Depot: Research-grade bacteriostatic water for qualified research institutions and laboratory buyers.
 ISO 9001:2015 registered US facility, verified by three independent testing laboratories, per-lot Certificate of Analysis.
 Same-day US shipping before 2pm ET.
 Browse the catalog → · For research and laboratory use only — not for human or veterinary use.